khaldoun-xyz/standard/README.md

 Khaldoun's core purpose is to create fulfilling jobs.

+To that end, we're working through a multi-stage plan.
+Currently, we're in stage 1 and focused on making Tunis more attractive for data science talent.
-Please read our multi-stage plan carefully and let us know right away if you think we lose sight of it:
+Please read our plan carefully and let us know when you think we lose sight of it:
 <a href="https://github.com/khaldoun-xyz/plan/blob/master/README.md" target="_blank">Our plan with Khaldoun</a>.

 ## soft skills